afreen23/k8s-deployment-example/README.md

 ---------------------------

 ### By Deployment file :
-The image remaining the same i.e "task-app-image:v1"
+The image and app remaining the same i.e "task-app-image:v1" and "task-app"
 * **Step 1: Defining deployment.yaml file**
 ```yaml
 apiVersion: apps/v1